Information on Bobby Poe and The Poe Kats

 Bobby Poe and The Poe Kats' debut single on White Rock Records - "Rock And Roll Record Girl" backed with "Rock And Roll Boogie" - was originally released in 1958 and is highly prized by collectors.
 It was a Number 1 record in Texas at the time.

-We would also like to take this opportunity to mention the rare recording "Piano Nellie".
-"Piano Nellie" was recorded under the name Bobby Brant and The Rhythm Rockers.
-It features Bobby Poe, Big Al Downing and Vernon Sandusky of Bobby Poe and The Poe Kats, along with new drummer Mitch Corday and bass player Johnny Dubas.
-After this single, Bobby Poe would become the manager of the band, which thereafter went under the name of Big Al Downing and The Rhythm Rockers.
+We would also like to take this opportunity to mention the rare single "Piano Nellie" backed with "I Found A New Love".
+"Piano Nellie" and "I Found A New Love" were recorded under the name Bobby Brant and The Rhythm Rockers.
+They feature Bobby Poe, Big Al Downing and Vernon Sandusky of Bobby Poe and The Poe Kats, along with new drummer Mitch Corday.
+After this single, Bobby Poe would become the manager of the band, which thereafter went under the name of Big Al Downing and The Rhythm Rockers (with the addition of Johnny Dubas on bass).